 Marine Science Institute

 The Marine Science Institute (UTMSI), located in Port Aransas, Texas, is home to the Department of Marine Science in the College of Natural Sciences.
-The institute is dedicated to advancing and sharing knowledge of estuaries, coastal, and blue-water oceans through research, education, and outreach programs.
+The Institute is dedicated to advancing and sharing knowledge of estuaries, coastal, and blue-water oceans through research, education, and outreach programs.
 Marine science faculty, students, and professional staff conduct basic and applied research with global reach, from the Gulf of Mexico waters to the polar oceans.
-The department is well known for its masters and doctoral degree programs in marine science.
+The department is well known for its master's and doctoral degree programs in marine science.
 A Bachelor of Science in Biology: Option III: Marine Science undergraduate degree is available through the College of Natural Sciences at The University of Texas at Austin.

 Faculty, graduate, undergraduate students, and professional research staff at UTMSI have achieved landmark discoveries in marine science spanning decades of local and global interests.
-The record of excellence in research, teaching, and mentorship provide an outstanding opportunity for new students interested in marine science career paths.
+The record of excellence in research, teaching, and mentorship provides an outstanding opportunity for new students interested in marine science career paths.